rajatmodi/OAuthFramework/README.md

-# Use Case I want to support.
+# Use Cases I want to support.

 ## UseCase A